 John Baranski (U.S. History, Public Policy, Ph.D.
 2004) taught the Center's first set of labor studies courses and coordinated the establishment of the minor in Labor Studies.
-Currently, he is Associate Professor of History at at Fort Lewis College, a four year public liberal arts college in Durango, Colorado.
+He taught History and Gender and Women’s Studies courses at Fort Lewis College, a four year public liberal arts college in Durango, Colorado, but now teaches History at El Camino College in Torrance, CA. In 2019, his book Housing the City by the Bay: Tenant Activism, Civil Rights, and Class Politics in San Francisco was published.
 He remains active in the labor movement.

 Jill Jensen (U.S. History, Ph.D.
 2011) is Post-Doctoral Scholar with the Labor Rights in a Global Economy Project in the Department of Labor Studies and Employment Relations at Penn State.